 A leaking toilet wax ring can be due to drying out from age.
 They usually last 10 years or more though.
 A leaking toilet wax ring can also be caused by a loose toilet bowl that wobbles or slips when sat upon.
 If the movement is due to a cracked toilet flange you better call us to repair it.
 Otherwise replace the wax ring.
-Then shim it if it’s wobbling.
-And caulk the toilet to the floor to prevent future slipping.
+Then shim it with pennies if it’s wobbling.
+And caulk the toilet with clear 100% silicone caulk to the floor to prevent future slipping.

 To learn how to do these things go to this post about How to install a toilet.